-If you’re nearing the time of leaving foster care, you’ll want to ensure you still have health coverage.
+If you’re nearing the time of leaving foster care, you’ll want to make sure you still have health coverage.

-Most young adults who aged out of foster care and those still in foster care are covered by Coordinated Care’s Apple Health Core Connections (AHCC) program.
-AHCC is a special Medicaid coverage for foster children, alumni including EFC, and adoption support.
+Most young adults who age out of foster care and those still in care are covered by Coordinated Care’s Apple Health Core Connections (AHCC) program.
+This is special Medicaid coverage for foster children, alumni including EFC, and adoption support.

-You can continue to have AHCC coverage through the month of your 26th birthday.
-This is a benefit provided to you at no cost.
+You can continue to have AHCC coverage through the month of your 26th birthday for free.
 There are no requirements other than leaving foster care on your 18th birthday.
 This includes entering Extended Foster Care (EFC) at 18.

 This will save you money!
-All the services are provided at no cost.
-Most importantly, you can get all the health care, behavioral (mental) health, and dental care you may need with your AHCC insurance.
-Plus, through AHCC, there is a team of friendly people ready to help you navigate the health care system, and provide ongoing support.
-So you can be sure to get what you need.
+The services you get will be free to you.
+Which means, you can get all the health care, mental health, and dental care you need.
+Plus, through AHCC, there is a team of friendly people ready to help you navigate the health care system and provide ongoing support.

 Health Insurance Options:

-- Medicaid to 26 – Medicaid to 26 is a health insurance program specifically for Washington State foster youth who are leaving foster care and want to continue receiving medical benefits until age 26.
+- Medicaid to 26 – Medicaid to 26 is a health insurance program for foster youth in Washington who are leaving foster care and want to continue receiving medical benefits until age 26.
 This is the first program you should check to confirm your eligibility.

 - Student Health Plans – Many colleges offer basic health insurance to students.
-If you are planning to go to college, contact your school’s health service or registrar’s office and ask about the specific details.
+Contact your school’s health service or registrar’s office and ask for details.

 - Sign up for health insurance through your job if they offer it.